mark-me/boelmuziek/README.md

 * [MPD](https://musicpd.org/) is a server side music player which also allows querying it's music library.
 * [ympd](https://ympd.org/) is a temporary MPD web client, included here to quickly review the stack's functionality.
 Once the stack is deployed you can find it at http://localhost:8080
 * [Icecast](https://icecast.org/) is used to stream music to the client.
 You can listen to the playback stream at http://localhost:8000/mpd
 * [Snapcast server](https://github.com/badaix/snapcast) is used to stream the music over the LAN to be received by all subscribed clients using Snapcast's client.
+Access the volume of all clients at http://localhost:1780/.

 How each components is created can be found within it's own subdirectory: